input-output-hk/marlowe-doc/docs/platform-and-architecture/marlowe-language-guide.md

 The ada token of Cardano is represented as `Token adaSymbol adaToken`, however, you can create your own currencies and tokens.

-## Minimum ada requirements
+## Minimum ada requirements (minUTXO)

-There is a minimum ada requirement to create a contract.
+There is a minimum ada requirement (minUTXO) to create a contract.
 However, when the contract involves different native tokens in the output, the minimum ada requirement increases to accommodate every potential contract path.

 ### Ledger rule